Run flat tires pros and cons

 If you get a flat, you can likely drive to a service station and have the tire changed rather than having to do so yourself under dangerous roadside conditions.
 In case of a sudden loss of tire pressure while on the freeway, handling remains near-normal.
 This can help avoid sudden changes in vehicle stability that can turn a tire failure into a tragic accident.

-Run flats can weigh more, decrease ride comfort and handling somewhat, and are less readily available.
+Run flats can weigh more, decrease ride comfort and handling and are less readily available.
 Some consumers contend they also wear faster and less evenly than conventional tires.
 And because of the possible increase in weight, the tires can reduce fuel economy.
 They can't be repaired or reinflated, so a damaged tire can only be replaced.
 And these tires are typically much more expensive.

-On a new vehicle designed for such tires, run-flats are well worth considering, especially since run-flat technology is advancing rapidly.
+On a new vehicle designed for such tires, run flats are worth considering, especially since run flat technology is advancing rapidly.

-If you don't have run-flats, check your tire pressure often.
-According to the National Highway Traffic Safety Administration, tire industry data show that 85 percent of tire failures are slow leaks, some of which go unnoticed and turn into blowouts.
+If you don't have run flats, check your tire pressure often.
+One of the the most common causes of tire failure is underinflation.
+This can lead to a blowout or flat tire.
+Slow leaks can cause this underinflation.
 Keeping your tires properly inflated and fixing any slow leaks promptly can dramatically decrease your risk of a blowout or flat, in addition to improving your gas mileage.

 For more on tire maintenance and ways to save fuel, take a look at this article – Use less gas with these tricks of fuel efficient drivers.